Newnan Negligent Security Attorney

 - Parking lots: Visitors face a risk of robbery and assault in parking lots.
 Property owners who fail to hire security or install cameras may be found liable in negligent security claims.

 If you have been a crime victim because of negligent security, you may have a premises liability claim for compensation.
-Call Kam, Ebersbach & Lewis, P.C. at (770) 251-7100.
-Our Coweta County personal injury lawyers, can tell you if you have a case and what damages you may be able to claim.
+Schedule a free consultation online with one of our Coweta County personal injury lawyers.
+We can tell you if you have a case and what damages you may be able to claim.